Recruitment process

 On this page

-We run the Recruitment Process at a national level twice a year with applications typically opening in May and December.
+We run the Recruitment Process at a national level twice a year.
 It takes 6-9 months from the time you submit your application to your placement on a Recruit Training Course.

 This is the formal application stage.
 Make sure you’re familiar with our entry requirements.